 - Complete and submit the online Graduate Student Application.

 - Submit your official transcripts from all colleges or universities attended.
-You will need to contact each institution (typically the registrar’s office) to have your transcript sent, with an embossed seal, directly to: Mount Mary University, Graduate Admission Office, 2900 N. Menomonee River Parkway, Milwaukee, WI 53222-4597.
-If you have coursework toward a degree currently in progress, you are required to submit an official final transcript to verify receipt of your degree after completing the coursework.
-Applicants who previously attended Mount Mary do not need to request Mount Mary transcripts, but should furnish transcripts for other schools, if applicable.
-Use Mount Mary’s Transcript Request Form (PDF) to help speed up this process.
+You will need to contact each institution (typically the registrar’s office) to have your transcript sent directly to Mount Mary University.
+If you are in the process of completing a bachelor’s degree, send your current transcript at the time of application and then send your final transcript once your degree is conferred.
+If you previously attended Mount Mary, you do not need to request Mount Mary transcripts, but you should provide transcripts from other schools, if applicable.
+Official transcripts can be submitted via mail or electronically to:

 - Provide a copy of your teaching license(s).
 To obtain a copy of your teaching license in Wisconsin, contact the Wisconsin Department of Public Instruction.
 If you do not hold a teaching license, please contact the program director before applying.